-The Staff, Parents and School Council are involved in compiling a range of policies and position statements in relation to Administrative and Curriculum issues and programs.
+The Staff, Parents and School Council are involved in developing a range of policies and position statements in relation to Administrative and Curriculum issues and programs.
 These documents are compiled within the guidelines laid down by the Department of Education & Early Childhood Development.

-Our Policies and Programs Booklet is available for inspection upon request.
+Our Policies and Programs Booklet is available for inspection upon request and is also on the school website.